Automattic/jetpack/readme.txt

 * Image CDN: remove wp-dom-ready dependency to improve performance on the frontend.
 * Search: add hooks for when Search falls back to using the local database.
 * Site Logo: ensure that the right stylesheet is loaded depending on your site's language.
+* Site Verification Tools: ensure that you can connect your site to Google Search Console even when Publicize is disabled.
 * Sync: prevent a PHP Notice in some cases where a post isn't actually a post.
 * Widgets: ensure that the Google Maps API key in the Contact Info widget can be set to only work on your domain.
 * Widgets: fix timeout issues that may sometimes occur in the GoodReads widget when user has added lots of books to their account.